sergeystets/lifecube/README.md

 3. after that in a root project directory run `./mvnw clean install -Dskip.npm=true`

 - Run `docker build -t <put-image-name-here> .`
-- Run `docker run -e SPRING_PROFILES_ACTIVE=qa -p 8080:8080 --rm <put-image-name-here>:latest` to verify that the app works.
-- Deploy it into a QA (for example using AWS ECS)

-## Building and running (in production)
-The same as for a QA but Spring active profile should be set to `prod` when running the app:
 - Run `docker run -e SPRING_PROFILES_ACTIVE=prod -p 8080:8080 --rm <put-image-name-here>:latest` to verify that the app works.
+- Deploy it into AWS (for example using AWS ECS)

 ## Infrastructure (deploying to AWS)
 ### AWS Lambda